tireddy2/pqc-cert-guidance/draft-reddy-pquip-pqc-signature-migration.md

 only from the moment a CRQC becomes available.
-Compromise of authentication is therefore not retrospective: previously established identities and signatures cannot be forged in hindsight, but all future authentications using traditional algrotihms become insecure once a CRQC exists.
+Compromise of authentication is therefore not retrospective: previously established identities and signatures cannot be forged in hindsight, but all future authentications using traditional algorithms become insecure once a CRQC exists.

 Once a CRQC is available, continued reliance on traditional public-key algorithms (e.g., RSA, ECDSA) becomes untenable, as an attacker could forge